-How to Grow and Manage a Hedge or Hedgerow
+How to Grow and Manage a Hedge

-In this article, I will explain how to establish a hedgerow fence at home or business premise.
+In this article, I will explain how to establish a hedge fence at home or business premise.
 Read on to learn how to create the living fence and see some important management practices to apply on your fencing plants.

 - Choose the right fencing plants.